 Productivity also creates momentum and encourages a true sense of purpose.
 It gives you the freedom to spend more time with the ones you love and less time worrying about the things that are left unfinished (because you have a plan to get to it later).

-In an effort to help you have a sense of purpose and happiness that can come from being productive, I'm sharing some tips and tools over a four-part series.
+In an effort to help you have a sense of purpose and happiness that can come from being productive, I'm sharing some tips and tools over a three-part series.

 Today I want to talk about distractions.